keras-team/keras-io/guides/md/keras_core/getting_started_with_keras_core.md

 os.environ["KERAS_BACKEND"] = "jax"

-# Note that keras_core should only be imported after the backend
+# Note that keras should only be imported after the backend
 # has been configured.
 The backend cannot be changed once the
 # package is imported.
-import keras_core as keras
+import keras
 ```

 <div class="k-default-codeblock">